ggalmeida1/tabuada/README.md

 ## Licença

-Este projeto é licenciado sob a licença MIT - veja [LICENSE.md](LICENSE.md) para mais informações.
+Este projeto é licenciado sob a licença MIT.

 ## Acknowledgments